 Step 1 | Cut the pork shoulder

 Leave the extra fat on, unless there is an excessive amount.
 The fat is what makes char siu really good and juicy!
-Cut the pork shoulder into long strips, about 2 or 3 inches round.
+Cut the pork shoulder into long strips, about 2-3 inches thick.
 For 3 pounds of pork shoulder, you should have about 3 long strips.

 This allows the marinade to penetrate, and also for even cooking.
 If cut too thick, it may take too long to roast (we use high roasting temperature), which can dry out the exterior.